gnguilherme/dev-settings/README.md

 # dev-settings

-Sometimes we just leave out configurations that certainly could improve our `Dev Experience`, like some easy configurations on `VSCode` itself.
-This repository aims to share some settings and tools that I myself think are extremely helpful.
+Sometimes, we just leave out configurations that could certainly improve our `Dev Experience`, like some easy configurations on VSCode itself.
+This repository aims to share some settings and tools I think are extremely helpful.

 ## Using `Makefile`

-`Makefile` is useful for automating tasks, like creating a python environment
+`Makefile` is useful for automating tasks, like creating a Python environment

 ## Virtual environments